 The key mechanism whereby political insiders make money is through rent seeking, where political decisions give monopoly that generate rents to business associates.
 They are likely to pay for the favor, hence building mutually profitable relations.
 Monopoly takes many forms.
-From rigged auctions to tariffs.
+From tariffs to rigged auctions.
 To the extent it happens openly, and by a published law, it may be legal.
 However, it often has a secret and illegal part.
 This is corruption - hence, the large correlation between SC and T.